Types of expansion slots on the mainboard

 2. PCI slot (Peripheral Component Interconnect)

-PCI slot is an expansion slot commonly used on mainboards.
-The PCI slot was developed by Intel to replace the ISA slot.
-Bus speed of PCI slot can be 33MHz, 66MHz, 133MHz.
+A PCI slot is a type of expansion slot that is commonly used on mainboards.
+Intel developed the PCI slot in 1992 to replace the ISA slot.
+The bus speed of the PCI slot can be 33MHz, 66MHz, or 133MHz.
+The PCI slot on the mainboard is easy to identify and usually white with 120 pins.

 PCI slot